jkzorz/SituSeq/README.md

 ```

 The *dada2* package requires R version 4.2 or higher.
 If you've already installed R, but it is an older version.
-Use the following code to update:
+Use the following code to update (for windows):

 ```
 install.packages("installr")